 NOTE 1 The extend modes are the same as the spreadMethod attribute used for linear and radial gradients in the Scalable Vector Graphics (SVG) 1.1 (2nd Edition) specification.

+If all color stops have the same offset and the extend mode is pad, the color line has two colors: the first stop is used below that offset, and the last stop is used at and above that offset.
+However, if the extend mode is repeat or reflect, the color line is ill-formed and nothing shall be rendered.

 When combining a color line with the geometry of a particular gradient definition, one might want to achieve a certain number of repetitions of the gradient pattern over a particular geometric range.
 Assuming that geometric range will correspond to placement of stop offsets 0 and 1, the following steps can be used:

 In order to get a certain number of repetitions of the gradient pattern (without reflection), divide 1 by the number of desired repetitions, use the result as the maximum stop offset for specified color stops, and set the extend mode to repeat.